This recipe makes perfect Crispy Roast Potatoes that have a crisp exterior, and a delectable soft, fluffy center.

 Tips + Notes

 - Soak the cut potatoes in salted ice water for 20 minutes before starting.
-The salt adds flavor and soaking removes excess starch that can cause them to stick to the pan and creates a much crisper finish.
+The salt adds flavor, soaking removes excess starch that can cause them to stick to the pan and creates a crisper finish.

-- To safely add the potatoes to the boiling water, add the potatoes to the empty pot, boil the water in a kettle and then pour over the potatoes.
-This keeps you from having to drop them into the hot water and getting burned by the splash.
+- To safely add the potatoes to the boiling water, add the potatoes to the empty pot, boil the water in a kettle, and then pour over the potatoes.
+This keeps you from dropping them into the hot water and getting burned by the splash.

 - To tell if the potatoes are parboiled enough, insert a fork into a potato.
-They are done if the fork slides in fairly easily, but meets some resistance in the center.
+They are done if the fork slides in reasonably quickly but meets some resistance in the center.

 - Don’t overcrowd the potatoes on the pan.
 Overcrowding will cause heat from the pan to get trapped under the potatoes and cause them to steam instead of roast.